AdobeDocs/experience-manager-64.en/help/assets/content-fragments.md

 * [Variations - Authoring Fragment Content](content-fragments-variations.md) - author the fragment content and create variations of the Master

-* [Markdown](content-fragments-markdown.md) - using Markdown syntax for your fragment
+* [Markdown](content-fragments-markdown.md) - using markdown syntax for your fragment

 * [Using Associated Content](content-fragments-assoc-content.md) - adding associated content